 Over the last year and a half of my minimalism journey, I made some choices that ended in some minimalism regret.
-I consistently worked towards living a simpler lifestyle, decluttering, and trying to figure out what I want my life to look like.
+I consistently worked towards living a simpler lifestyle, decluttering, and trying to figure out what I wanted my life to look like.

 However, I did not always keep my focus on the end goal.

 I have tested out different ideas, methods, and strategies to develop my dream life.
 Some worked, and others failed.
-But that is the beauty of this lifestyle being a journey versus a destination.
+But that is the beauty of this lifestyle, being a journey versus a destination.

 When I started my minimalist journey, my husband and I were in a transition of getting ready to stage our home and purchasing land.
 We knew we wanted to build a house, and it was time to put that dream into motion.